 Pursuant to the agreement, we will provide Trenitalia users vouchers for free rides and discounts and such promotion will be advertised on Trenitalia's website, in certain trains and train station lounges and through jointly planned educational events around Italy.
-Our agreement with Trenitalia expires in May 2022 and is automatically renewable for another 12 months, unless either party provides at least 60 days' prior written notice to the other party stating the intent not to renew prior to the end of such term.
+Our agreement with Trenitalia expires in May 2023.
 Either party can terminate the agreement with 60 days' prior written notice.